September Is Sports Eye Safety Month!

 - Wear safety goggles (with polycarbonate lenses) for racquet sports or basketball.
 For the best possible protection, the eye guard or sports protective eyewear should be labeled “ASTM F803 approved” - which means it is performance tested.

 - Use batting helmets with polycarbonate face shields for baseball.

 - If you wear prescription eyewear, speak with Dr. Marianne Hopkins about fitting you for prescription protective eyewear.

 - Sports eye protection should be comfortably padded along the brow and bridge of the nose, to prevent the eye guards from cutting into the skin.

 - Try on protective eyewear to assess whether it’s the right fit and size for you and adjust the straps as needed.
 For athletic children who are still growing, make sure that last-year’s pair still fits before the new sports season begins.
 Consult Dr. Marianne Hopkins to determine whether the comfort and safety levels are adequate.

 - Keep in mind that regular glasses don't provide nearly enough eye protection when playing sports.

 For athletes, whether amateur or pro, there is so much more at stake than just losing the game.
 Fortunately, by wearing high-quality protective eyewear, you can prevent 90% of all sports-related eye injuries.

 Speak with Dr. Marianne Hopkins at Dr. Hopkins & Associates Optometry about getting the right sports-related protective eyewear to ensure healthy eyes and clear vision.
-Our eye care clinic serves patients from Niagara-on-the-Lake and the surrounding areas.
+Our eye care clinic serves patients from Niagara-on-the-Lake or St. Catharines and the surrounding areas.